Zongrui-Dai/BIOSTAT626-Midterm01/README.md

 The final is a stacked ensemble learning using randomforest, grandient boosting tree, and feedforward neural network as base models with neural network as metalearner.

-**These models can be reproduced in the Task1_Ensemble_Learning.R.
-Run the whole code will return you the predictions for each model and ensemble**

 **1.Randomforest**

     Binary_rf <- h2o.randomForest(x = x,